 The basic and most important unit in determining curricula is the academic department.
-Departments recommend their own departmental courses and programs after careful consideration by the faculty of that department.
-All departments should develop and implement plans for involving students in academic governance at the departmental level.
+Departments recommend their own departmental courses and programs after careful

-3.4.1 Any proposal for changes in a department's courses or programs must first be acted upon by the department before being submitted to the college advisory council.
+- 3.4.1 Any proposal for changes in a department's courses or programs must first be acted upon by the department before being submitted to the college advisory council.
 Any proposal for changes (excluding course changes within existing programs) in a college's or school's programs or structures must first be acted upon by the faculty of the college or school concerned before being presented to the Academic Policies and Procedures Committee.
 After a proposal for curricular or structural change has been acted upon by a college or school and after the dean of that college or school has submitted the proposal to all other necessary groups, the dean will then present the proposal to the Academic Policies and Procedures Committee.

-3.4.2 Recommendations for changes in general academic policies or academic programs must be submitted to the Academic Policies and Procedures Committee by any of the following:
+- 3.4.2 Recommendations for changes in general academic policies or academic programs must be submitted to the Academic Policies and Procedures Committee by any of the following:

 - a. department, college or school

 - b.
 Faculty Senate

 - c.
 Student Government Association

 - d.
 Council of Deans